Meta-Dusk/LanceApp/README.md

 > Started on September 22, 2025

+I have made a Wiki for this project now.
+You can access it here: [DesktopAssistant Wiki](https://github.com/Meta-Dusk/DesktopAssistant/wiki)

 ## Controls

 > This section will be removed once the menu feature has been implemented.